Band on the Run: Reissues

-Band on the Run was issued on CD in 1984 by both Parlophone with the original LP's track lineup and that same year by Columbia with the North American version of the track lineup including "Helen Wheels" as Track 8.
+Band on the Run was issued on CD on 29 February 1984 in the US by Columbia Records, with a reissue by Capitol on 1 December 1988.
+In the UK, EMI issued it on CD on 4 February 1985.
 In 1993, Band on the Run was remastered and reissued on CD as part of The Paul McCartney Collection series, with "Helen Wheels" and its B-side, "Country Dreamer", as bonus tracks.
-In 1996, it was released on 5.1 Music Disc.
-In May 2007, the album was made available through the iTunes Store.

 25th anniversary edition

 In 1999, Band on the Run: 25th Anniversary Edition, a special extended edition of the album, was released to coincide with twenty-five years after when, after a slow start, sales of the album began to take off in March 1974.
 On this version, "Helen Wheels" appeared as track 8, between "No Words" and "Picasso's Last Words (Drink to Me)", as it had been positioned on the original US release.
 The package includes liner notes written by historian Mark Lewisohn, and an extra disc of live renditions of songs from the album throughout the years, as well as brief new renditions by McCartney.
 Spoken testimonials are also included from McCartney himself, the late Linda (to whom this retrospective release is dedicated), Laine, Dustin Hoffman (the inspiration behind the writing of "Picasso's Last Words"), and the celebrity faces on the cover (including James Coburn, who was in Britain to film The Internecine Project (1974) when the picture for the album cover was taken, and Christopher Lee).